Breadcrumb

 Campus Center for Appropriate Technology [CCAT]

-CCAT is a sustainable living demonstration home and educational center that demonstrates that living lightly on the earth is both practical and rewarding.
+CCAT is a live-in demonstration home and educational center that shows living lightly on the earth is both practical and rewarding.
 CCAT offers educational opportunities which include tours and classes on special topics.
 Projects within CCAT are initiated, coordinated and executed by student employees and volunteers.
+Find them at the Buck House on the edge of campus!

 Contact: (707) 826-3551